 The index fund was born out of this hype.
-Nearly 41 years ago, Jack Bogle, founder of Vanguard, launched the first index fund with little fanfare.
+Over 40 years ago, Jack Bogle, founder of Vanguard, launched the first index fund with little fanfare.
 He realized that most money managers weren’t beating the S&P 500 Index, despite their boasts to the contrary.

 His idea was simple.
 For the do-it-yourself investor (which is most of us), low-cost index funds can generate healthy returns in the long term.

 What’s cool about index funds is that, like their cousin the ETF, they make investing easy.

 They remove the emotional barriers.
 No more agonizing about what stocks to buy.